Satttoshi/mailbot-electron/README.md

 # mailbot-electron

-An Electron application with React
+An Electron application with React.
 Send emails in a human interval based on a gsheet list

 ## Project Setup